-6.24.
+5.21.
 This bill came into effect on 25 May 2018.
-This has a huge impact on all local authorities and carries fines of up to 4% of annual turnover for serious breaches of compliance.
-In mitigation, the Council has appointed a Data Protection Officer who will update all policies and privacy notices.
+This had a huge impact on all local authorities and carries fines of up to 4% of annual turnover for serious breaches of compliance.
+In mitigation, the Council appointed a Data Protection Officer who updated all policies and privacy notices.
 Annual training sessions are delivered across the authority in addition to mandatory refresher e-learning.
-Further details are set out at 6.39 below.